scalyr/scalyr-agent-2/docs/monitors/snmp_monitor.md

 `mib_path` sets the path to the MIB files.
 In the above example, `/usr/share/mibs` has MIB files describing IF-MIB, and its related MIBs.

 `oid_groups` maps a list of OIDs and MIB variables to a "group" (key name).
-This lets you import a set of values from multiple devices in Step 3.
+This lets you import a set of values from multiple devices in the next step.
 In the above example, "group1" imports the `IF-MIB::ifInOctets` value, and the `1.3.6.1.2.1.2.2.1.16.1` value.
 The `IF-MIB::ifDescr` value is imported by "group2".

 3\.
 Set target devices